LTUC/amman-dotnet-401d2/Curriculum/Class08/facilitator/Resources/Delegates.md

 Ths is where `Action` and `Func` come into the picture.

 #### Func
-You use action, as a generic delegate if you want to have specific paramters for a method, with one specific data type returning.
+You use action, as a generic delegate if you want to have specific parameters for a method, with one specific data type returning.
 These can hold up to 16 parameters, with one data type/variable returning.

 ```csharp
 Func<int, int, bool> myFunc = ThisTakesInTwoIntsAsArgumentsAndReturnsABool;